The Gold Scales Site Portal

 You decide how involved you want to get, and how much time you are willing to spend.
 Do not strain, and do not overdo it.

-Transcendence is indeed possible, although there are some meditators who have not got that far yet.
+Transcendence is feasible, although there could be some meditators who have not got It yet.

-Kriya yoga of Satyananda Yoga and Kriya Yoga of Yogananda through SRF, LITERATURE
+Kriya yoga of Satyananda Yoga and Kriya Yoga of Yogananda's SRF, with comparisons, Literature

 Ak: Yogananda, Paramahansa.
 Man's Eternal Quest.
 2nd ed.
 Los Angeles: SRF, 1982.